eivindml/thesis/README.md

-# Master thesis: Automatic hyphenation—A rule-based approach to hyphenation
+# Automatic hyphenation—A rule-based approach to hyphenation

-Also available through [DUO](https://www.duo.uio.no/handle/10852/44768?show=full).
+Master thesis also available through [DUO](https://www.duo.uio.no/handle/10852/44768?show=full).
 The implementation of the hyphenation algorithm can be found in the [`hyphenator`](https://github.com/eivindml/hyphenator) repository.

 ## Abstract